 In dogmin mode, THERMOCALC tries to calculate phase equilibria between all possible subsets of a list of phases, at a given pressure (P), temperature (T) and bulk composition (X).
 It then ranks the equilibria in order of stability by comparing the Gibbs energies of each assemblage (hence the name dogmin or “do G-min”).

 Dogmin therefore allows THERMOCALC to behave like a G-minimiser, such as Perple_X or Theriak/Domino.
 However, unlike these programs, G-minimisation is not THERMOCALC’s natural mode of operation – in particular, because it’s dependent on good starting guesses for phase compositional variables to find equilibria.
 Dogmin is therefore not the way that phase diagrams are constructed in THERMOCALC, although it can be useful for exploratory calculations, and is the basis of an upcoming extension pack facilitating open-system calculations.

-- phases to consider – THERMOCALC will then cycle through the possible subsets of these
+- with <list of phases from axfile> : a list of phases to consider.
+THERMOCALC will then cycle through the possible subsets of these.

-- maximum variance to be considered (higher max variance -> fewer phases in smallest assemblage)
+- maxvar or varrange: maximum, or min and max, variance of assemblages to be considered (higher max variance -> fewer phases in smallest assemblage).

 Mineral composition scripts

-As for phase diagram calculations, mineral composition scripts in dogmin function as starting guesses, and are set using a block of xyzguess scripts for each phase.
+As for pseudosection calculations, mineral composition scripts in dogmin function as starting guesses, and are set using a block of xyzguess scripts for each phase.
 As usual, users should

 - be aware that THERMOCALC will not find the most stable equilibrium among the phases in an assemblage – or necessarily any equilibrium at all – unless the starting guesses are good enough.